HappyChainDevs/happychain/packages/design-system/README.md

 Regardless of the component, your styling recipe is likely to apply one or more of these variants :

-- `intent`:  communicates what the component is trying to communicate to the user (eg: a negative, positive action).
+- `intent`:  conveys what the component is trying to communicate to the user (eg: a negative, positive action).
 Intent primarily affects colors.
 - `aspect`: defines the visual style or appearance variation of a component while maintaining its same general purpose.
 It's about **how the component looks**, not what it means (eg: `outline` = colored borders and text but transparent background ; `ghost` = colored text but transparent background and border ; `dimmed` = dimmed colorful background but full chroma text...)
 - `scale`: defines how much visual space and emphasis a component has.
 It primarily affects padding, font size, margins, and other dimensional properties.